 Salcedo earned her B.F.A. degree from Jorge Tadeo Lozano University in 1980 and her M.F.A. from New York University in 1984.
 She returned to Colombia to teach at the Universidad Nacional de Colombia.

 Salcedo uses everyday materials to evoke the absence of people in sculptures and installations.
 Her early works combined domestic furniture with textiles and clothing.
+She has made memorial-like groupings of suspended chairs.
 In 2003, she made an installation in a small street in Istanbul by stacking 1,600 wooden chairs in the small space between two buildings.
 The chairs are tumbled together yet present an even surface to passersby.
 Turkey has had a legacy of violence in uprooting Greeks and Jews from their buildings, and her stacked chairs suggest the huge number of these people.
 Her work was more than a response to this one specific event in Turkey.
 It addressed the universality of being displaced and the chaos of being uprooted.
 Salcedo states, “Every work of art is political, is breaking new ground, and is against the status quo.”

 In 2005, she reworked one of the rooms of the Castello di Rivoli in Turin by extending the vaulted brick ceiling to evoke the idea of incarceration and entombment.
 In 2006, in Boston’s Institute of Contemporary Art, her installation “Atrabiliarios” was one of her most powerful depictions of violence.
 She depicted the loss of life by showing the worn shoes of people, mainly women, who mysteriously disappeared from their homes.
 She cut niches into the plaster wall and put the shoes in as relics of these victims.
 She sealed the niches with a membrane of cow bladder which she sutured into the plaster.
 Barely visible through the membrane, the shoes were a haunting evocation of the dead.